zehpunktbarron/pervious_area_calculator/README.md

 # pervious_area_calculator
-a python script to calcluate (im-)pervious areas mainly based on NDVI
+a python script to calculate (im-)pervious areas mainly based on NDVI